tatthien/wacp/README.md

 # wacp

-This cli tool watches a provided source file changes and copies to the provided destination.
+This cli tool watches all changes from a file and executes a provide command.

-`wacp` = Watch & copy.
-Is it simple?

 ## Installation